 - Prolapsed cord---The umbilical cord comes out of the cervix before the baby does.

-- Abruptio placentae---The placenta separates from the wall of the uterus before the baby is born.
+- Abruptio placentae---In rare occurrence the placenta separates from the wall of the uterus before the baby is born.

 During labor, the baby might begin to develop heart rate patterns that could present a problem.
 Your doctor might decide that the baby can no longer tolerate labor and that a cesarean delivery is necessary.

 If the cesarean delivery is not an emergency, the following procedures will take place.

 - You will be asked if you consent to the procedure, and in some hospitals, you might be asked to sign a consent form.